-Information Other than the Financial Statements and Auditor's Report Thereon
+Information Other than the Financial Statements and Auditors' Report Thereon

-The Company's management and the Board of Directors are responsible for the other information.
+The Company's Management and Board of Directors are responsible for the preparation of the other information.
 The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, but does not include the Financial Statements and our auditor's report thereon.
 The other information is expected to be made available to us after the date of this Auditor report.